Triathlon distances, training and equipment explained - Cycling Weekly

 Swimming goggles

-A good pair of goggles, is fundamental.
+A good pair of goggles is essential.
 You definitely don’t want a pair that leaks or mists up.
 Though entry level in terms of price, we’ve had some success with Decathlon’s own in house brand Nabaiji.
 However, it’s worth noting that google preferences vary depending upon face shape.

 You can get specific open water goggles.
 The defining feature of these is that they have wider lenses, to allow for greater peripheral vision.
 If you expect to be swimming on overcast days, clear lenses are best.
 If bright sun is likely, mirrored lenses will protect your eyes and vision from glare – and you can also get polarised lenses for particularly bright days.